SDM-TIB/DeTrusty/README.md

 If you started the container as described above, the interface is accessible at `localhost:5000/sparql`.

 ### DeTrusty as a Library
-DeTrusty can also be used as a library.
+Starting with version 0.5.0, DeTrusty can also be used as a library.
 You first need to install it via `python3 -m pip install DeTrusty`.
 The following example script shows how you can use DeTrusty within your project.

 ```python